jrkerns/pylinac/docs/source/starshot_docs.rst

 **Pre-Analysis**

+* **Check for image noise** -- The image is checked for unreasonable noise by comparing the min and max to the 1/99th percentile pixel values respectively.
+If there is a large difference then there is likely an artifact and a median filter is applied until the min/max and 1/99th percentiles are similar.
 * **Check image inversion** -- The image is checked for proper inversion by summing the image along each axis and then effectively finding the point of maximum value.
 If the point is not in the central 1/3 of the image, it is thought to be inverted.
   This check can be skipped but is enabled by default.